 That was fun.
 Everything is with Italian 60’s Pop.

-It’s also been 6 years since my last freelance animation reel, so it’s nice finally showing off what I’ve done for other people between our Dice work.
+It’s also been 6 years since my last freelance reel, so it’s nice finally showing off what I’ve done for other people between our Dice work.
 More Italian 60’s Pop:

 We’ve also got a new website design and silly Dice ident to suit us better.
 We’ve always had an awkward relationship with the formality of ‘Dice Productions’.
 It’s like an embarrassing band name that’s too late to shake off.
 So, instead of starting again we’re styling it out with a silly rubbery neck, yellow paint, and a slide whistle.

 We had a great time at the London Comedy Film Festival.
 LOCO’s only just finished its second year but it has the slickness of an established veteran festival.
 As well having a packed programme there’s a friendly buzz about the entire time, making it a pleasure to mingle and chat to anybody.